misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch5.md

 The main thing to keep in mind is that even if a variant works in a given browser for one font, it may not for another; and just because a font has a given variant, that doesn’t mean that all browsers will let you invoke it.
 So it’s complicated, and there aren’t many detailed guides to help out.

-The various `font-variant-*` properties are not covered in detail here because as of late 2017, they were not well supported in browsers.
-For more details, see http://w3.org/TR/css3-fonts/.
+<Tips tips="orange">The various <code>font-variant-*</code> properties are not covered in detail here because as of late 2017, they were not well supported in browsers.
+For more details, see http://w3.org/TR/css3-fonts/.</Tips>

 #### The font-variant descriptor